 Richard D’Aveni has carried out decades of research into the competitive dynamics of companies.
 He studies current phenomena in order to understand the business world of the future.
 He has won the A.T.
-Kearney Award for Outstanding Research in General Management, and received the 2017 Distinguished Achievement Award for Strategy from Thinkers50.
+Kearney Award for Outstanding Research in General Management, received the 2017 Distinguished Achievement Award for Strategy from Thinkers50, and was named Visionary Thought Leader of the Decade in 2018 by the Women's Economic Forum.

 In his academic research, D’Aveni has examined corporate bankruptcy and decline, vertical integration, and hostile takeovers.
 He has also investigated the workings of top management teams and their prestige.
 His original, rigorous approach draws on world history as much as business history, diplomacy as much as the study of industry.
 For a list of his scholarly publications, click here.